khalil5754/khalil5754.github.io/_posts/2022-10-19-your-new-blog-post.md

 As you can see, all the records have been returned successfully!

-Now, let's do something a little more interesting, let's see the names and IDs of the students who achieved a minimum grade of 80 in at least one of their classes in the Winter 2022 semester.
+Now, let's do something a little more interesting.
+Let's see the names and IDs of the students who achieved a minimum grade of 80 in at least one of their classes in the Winter 2022 semester.

  ```
  SELECT s.ID, s.Name, 80